mikeki/chainlink-node-composer/README.md

 2. Modify the `.env` file to fit your configuration.
 The bare minimum is to set the `ETH_URL` to point to a node, but it's also recommended to update the `POSTGRES_USER` and `POSTGRES_PASSWORD` variables before first run.

-3. Create a `/chainlink/.password` file to contain the Database password for the Chainlink node in 1 line.
+3. Update `/chainlink/.password` file to contain the Database password for the Chainlink node in 1 line.

-4. Create a `/chainlink/.api` file  to contain the `email` on the first line and `password` on the second line, these will be used to access the UI site for our node.
+4. Update `/chainlink/.api` file  to contain the `email` on the first line and `password` on the second line, these will be used to access the UI site for our node.

 5. Once that's all set up, run your composer.
 ```